jeflucas/Vue-Learning/TraversyMedia/notes.md

 Some state may be local to a specific component and some may be "global" or "app" level state that needs to be shared with multiple components.

 Vuex is a statew manager for global state in larger applications

+# Options API vs. Composition API

+Vue 3 has te composition API, which aims to address code reusability and readability in Vue 3, especially in larger applications

+# Vue CLI

+Standard tool for Vue.jws development

+- Command line interfacwe for creating Vue apps
+- Dev server and easy production build
+- Optional GUI for managing VUE projects
+- Integrated testing, TypeScript support, ESLint and more